 Contract revenue.
-Consolidated contract revenue decreased \$26.9 million, or 25.4%, in the three months ended April 2, 2021 compared to the three months ended April 3, 2020, primarily due to decreased contract revenues from our direct install programs for small businesses in our Energy segment and the impact of having one fewer week in our first fiscal quarter of fiscal year 2021 as compared to our first fiscal quarter of fiscal year 2020.
+Consolidated contract revenue decreased \$26.3 million, or 13.9%, in the six months ended July 2, 2021 compared to the six months ended July 3, 2020, primarily due to decreased contract revenues from our direct install programs for small businesses in our Energy segment and the impact of having one fewer week in our first fiscal quarter of fiscal year 2021 as compared to our first fiscal quarter of fiscal year 2020.

-Contract revenue in our Energy segment decreased \$25.8 million, or 29.4%, in the three months ended April 2, 2021 compared to the three months ended April 3, 2020.
-Contract revenue for the Energy segment primarily decreased as a result of decreased contract revenues from our direct install programs for small businesses combined with the impact of having one fewer week in our first fiscal quarter of fiscal year 2021 as compared to our first fiscal quarter of fiscal year 2020.
-Contract revenues for our direct install programs for small businesses decreased as a result of the business suspensions resulting from the Covid-19 pandemic and efforts to limit its spread that started in March 2020, which continue to impact our operations.
+Contract revenue in our Energy segment decreased \$26.1 million, or 16.9%, in the six months ended July 2, 2021 compared to the six months ended July 3, 2020.
+Contract revenue for the Energy segment primarily decreased as a result of decreased contract revenues from our direct install programs for small businesses combined with the impact of having one fewer week in our first fiscal quarter of fiscal year 2021 as compared to our first fiscal quarter of fiscal year 2020 and the absence in the second quarter of fiscal year 2021 of the acceleration of projects, particularly those related to improvements in public schools that were accelerated to take advantage of empty facilities, that took place during the second quarter of fiscal year 2020 during the mandatory shutdown orders issued by local governments in response to the Covid-19 pandemic.
+Contract revenues for our direct install programs for small businesses decreased as a result of the business suspensions resulting from the Covid-19 pandemic and efforts to limit its spread that started in March 2020, which had a partial impact on the first half of fiscal year 2020 as compared to having a larger impact on our first half of fiscal year 2021.
+Through the first half of our fiscal year 2021, the most significant pandemic related impacts to the Company's business occurred in California to our direct install business which restarted throughout the first half of fiscal 2021.